 Kirkthorpe Hydropower scheme situated on Kirkthorpe Weir on River Calder, near Wakefield, South Yorkshire.

-Kirkthorpe Hydropower scheme is Yorkshire’s largest-ever low head hydro-electric scheme and is situated on the largest weir in West Yorkshire.
-JNP Group were commissioned to provide structural and civil engineering services on the project.
+Kirkthorpe Hydropower scheme is Yorkshire’s largest-ever low head hydro-electric scheme and on the largest weir in West Yorkshire.
+JNP Group provided structural and civil engineering.

 The scheme consists of a single Kaplan turbine which is estimated to produce 2.4 million kilowatt-hours per annum, equivalent to the consumption of 800 households.

-As part of the scheme, a fish pass has being constructed, some 3.8m wide, which will allow safe passage of migratory fish upstream.
+A 3.8m fish pass allows safe passage of migratory fish upstream.
 Fish traveling downstream will be prevented from entering the hydro scheme by the custom built inlet screen.

 Client: Yorkshire Hydropower Ltd